-Atoms - The smallest building blocks in the system, eg. buttons, icons, inputs, labels, and other small elements that get used throughout a design.
+Atoms - These are the smallest, indivisible components of the system, such as buttons, icons, inputs, labels, and other minor elements that are used throughout the design.

-Organisms - The organism is not yet a complete design, but is a component that can be reused across designs, or layout templates.
+Organisms - Organisms are complex UI components that are composed of groups of molecules and atoms.
+While not a complete design, an organism is a reusable component that can be used across different designs or layout templates.

 Templates - Templates represent the layout of a page where organisms and other elements are arranged to form a cohesive design.
 It's the first stage in the Atomic Design methodology that doesn't correspond to a stage in the molecular world, but it's crucial for the methodology.